-Offering friendly, economical, and cutting edge private wine tours (four hour minimum).
+With friendly, economical, and cutting edge private wine tours (four hour minimum), this company offers a variety of tour and transportation options.
 Itineraries can focus on the Alexander, Dry Creek, Russian River, or Sonoma Valley wine regions, or can be customized to meet guests’ needs.

 Small-group guided tours include at least four charming, hidden gem winery visits per day, plus a picnic lunch.
 Each tour is customized for whatever you wish, be that an awesome chateaux and manicured grounds, or tastings at small, family-owned winemaker homes.
 Larger groups, from wedding parties to corporate retreats, can board the Platypus bus.

 Pick your region, from Alexander Valley to Sonoma Valley, your emphasis, from barrel tasting to winemaker visits, and it’s yours for these private guided tours.
 Tasting fees are included, as are concierge services for hotel, restaurant and recreation coordination.